githubtraining/write-javascript-actions/responses/10_action-two.md

 ## {{user.login}} you're doing great 👍

-Just like the first Action we wrote, we are going to need to setup a few directories and files.
+Just like the first action we wrote, we are going to need to setup a few directories and files.

-### :keyboard: Activity: Configure your second Action
+### :keyboard: Activity: Configure your second action

-Now that you have all the necessary tools installed locally, follow these steps to ensure your environment is configured and ready for Actions.
+Now that you have all the necessary tools installed locally, follow these steps to ensure your environment is configured and ready for actions.

 1. Open the **Terminal** (Mac and Linux) or **Command Prompt** (Windows) on your local machine and navigate to your course repo directory.
 2. Checkout the `master` branch